aradhana14nov/MariaDB-Operator-Playground/tutorials/create-instance.md

 ### Create Instance of MariaDB

-As Database will be stored at location: '/mnt/data'.These location should exists before applying the CR.

-### Create this CR which will create a database called test-db, along with user credentials
+Create below CR which will create a database called test-db, along with user credentials

 ```execute
 cat <<'EOF' > MariaDBserver.yaml